ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 the pair `(new_state, agg_msg)`, where `new_state` is its updated state and `agg_msg`
 is its next VDAF message.
 For the latter case, the helper sets `prep_state` to `new_state`.

-Once the helper has processed each report share in `AggregateInitReq.seq`, the helper then creates an AggregateInitResp message to complete its initialization.
+Once the helper has processed each report share in `AggregateInitReq.report_shares`, the helper then creates an AggregateInitResp message to complete its initialization.
 This message is structured as follows: